Mr. Darcy: Television

+Audio

 Analysis

 Mr. Darcy is a proud and arrogant man, particularly to those that he considers of lower social status.
 It is suggested that he is a member of the old Anglo-Norman aristocracy, as indicated by his own name as well as that of his aunt, Lady Catherine de Bourgh.
 At the dance, he does not dance with any ladies outside his own party because he believes them to be beneath him in class and beauty.
 He does, however, mention later on to Elizabeth that he does not find it easy to make new acquaintances and finds it hard to converse with people he does not know.
 This shows a sort of shy, perhaps even reclusive nature in Darcy that is not illustrated before this point in the book.
 After receiving Mr. Darcy's letter of explanation, Elizabeth notes: that she has never "seen anything that betrayed him to be unprincipled or unjust—anything that spoke him of irreligious or immoral habits; that among his own connections he was esteemed and valued".
-For example, his behaviour with Bingley is more than brotherly as he rescues him from a bad marriage and is a constant companion at his side.
+For example, his behaviour with Bingley is more than brotherly as he rescues him from what he believed was a bad marriage and is a constant companion at his side.
 Through Elizabeth, he learns to be less boastful and arrogant because he realizes that his actions have deeply affected others.
 This arrogance is seen in his first proposal to Elizabeth whereby he acts with more pride rather than in a loving manner.
 Despite the way in which Elizabeth often mocks him, she is surprised by his "gallantry" as he persists in pursuing her.

 Vivien Jones notes that Darcy's handsome appearance, wealth and original arrogance signify to the reader that he is the hero of a romance novel.
 Wickham's irresponsible elopement with Lydia allows Darcy to demonstrate that he now feels responsible for Wickham's continued bad behaviour by his silence – if he had made Wickham's bad character known, Lydia would have been safe.
 Darcy chooses to involve himself in arranging Lydia's marriage, risking his own reputation.
 Elizabeth dismisses him at first as "intricate", though she adds that "intricate" men are at least "amusing".
 Though Darcy treats Elizabeth with contempt, he always finds her to be "uncommonly intelligent by the beautiful expression of her dark eyes" and is "caught by the easy playfulness of her manner".
 At one point, Elizabeth notes that "Mr. Darcy is all politeness" and speaks of his "grave propriety".
 The term "grave propriety" is meant ironically, noting that Darcy is polite, but only in the sense that he possesses the mere civility of "the proudest, most disagreeable man in the world".
 However, despite his barely tactful behaviour, it is implied he has deeper feelings of affection for Elizabeth, which he has difficulty in expressing and which she often does not notice.